asterics/P4AllBuildingBlocks/CameraInput/XFacetrackerLK/ReadMe.md

-This is a first test release of the cross-platform (Windows, Linux, Mac) standalone camera mouse based on a customized and downstripped version of [AsTeRICS] (https://github.com/asterics/AsTeRICS)
+This is a crossplatform standalone camera mouse using the xfacetrackerlk plugin of [AsTeRICS] (https://github.com/asterics/AsTeRICS).

-This repository is still work in progress inlcuding the License issue and is not meant for use at the moment.
-Further infos will follow!

-Here you can find the latest release: [XFaceTrackerLK] (https://github.com/asterics/P4AllBuildingBlocks/releases)
+For general information about the organization of the whole repository, read the top-level [README file](https://github.com/asterics/P4AllBuildingBlocks/blob/master/README.md).

+## Demos
+Check the runnable [building block demos](http://asterics.github.io/AsTeRICS/demos.html) to get an idea of the functionality of the building block.

+## Prerequisites and build instructions
+You can build this building block as a standalone demo application with [APE](https://github.com/asterics/P4AllBuildingBlocks/wiki/AsTeRICS-Packaging-Environment-(APE)).
+Please read the [build instructions](https://github.com/asterics/P4AllBuildingBlocks#building-the-project) to find out more.

+## Licenses
+Please read the [license section in the wiki](https://github.com/asterics/P4AllBuildingBlocks/wiki#license) for more information.